 Marla Wasser, she a wonderful woman and a lifelong art collector in Toronto who has more recently been active as a curator and an art consultant.

 Are people vain, or is generosity somehow always connected to self-interest?

 I fundamentally believe that all people are vain and that as long as they are aware of it then it’s a wonderful thing.
 Being vain to me simply means being self-aware.
 True vanity is reflecting deeply on one's identity.
 Loving oneself can also mean learning to love one’s flaws, and therefore learning to accept flaws in others.
 Can I suggest world peace follows?

 Sure.
 You decided to show the portraits of people who paid the most.
 How did the others feel?

 Actually, I have shown nearly everyone now that Less Important Portraits has opened in Brooklyn.
 The difference is simply in the scale of the portrait in the physical world.
 If you paid less, your print size was smaller.
 The really important thing about this is that the portraits are all the same size online.
 We are all equal online, but in the physical world there is still great inequality.
 Hopefully this insight is not lost on those who have been involved with the project.

-Do people who meet you for the first time think you’re different than what they’d expect?
+Do people who meet you for the first time think you’re different than they expected?

 That’s nice.
 So after this New York solo show, what’s next for you, Mr. Bailey?

 I want to come out with a line of e-cigarettes that don't look anything like any e-cigarettes you've ever seen before.
-They're going to be bubble gum flavoured and shaped like dolphins.
-When you inhale they will make clicking sounds which people who are looking down at their phones will be able to use to echo-locate themselves so that they can avoid obstacles.
+They're going to be bubble gum flavored and shaped like dolphins.
+When you inhale they will make clicking sounds, which people who are looking down at their phones will be able to use to echo-locate themselves so that they can avoid obstacles.

 Less Important Portraits runs until July 7 at Devotion Gallery, 54 Maujer St, Brooklyn NY 11206.